camgunz/pysylva/doc/src/strings.md

 - `str`: statically compiled string that we know the length of at compile time
 - `string`: struct with `size`, `alloc`, and `data` fields.
 - `sslice`: is a struct with `start` and `data` fields

 ---

+Decomposition:
+- Is this an interface?
+But then how does an interned string implement .get_length() and such?

+---